 Identify the Teams That Will Drive Adoption

-Start out by listing the primary roles who will use video, such as sales reps and their managers, as well as secondary roles who will need to be involved.
+Start out by listing the primary roles who will use video for sales, such as sales reps and their managers, as well as secondary roles who will need to be involved.

 Other teams and roles who need to be involved will likely include: